Scarlet Traces: Scarlet Traces

 The story begins ten years after the abortive Martian invasion of Earth, with bodies being washed up on the banks of the river Thames.
 The bodies are all female and drained of blood, prompting a local drunk, whose dog discovers them, to think that a vampire is on the loose.
 Emerging from comfortable retirement in fashionable Bedford Square, Major Robert Autumn DSO and his trusty manservant Colour Sergeant Arthur Currie search for the culprits after being informed that Currie's niece is most likely one of the missing girls.

-Autumn is represented as a classic Victorian hero: honourable, perceptive and brave but out of his depth in a new age of ruthless exploitation personified by the bullish, cynical government official Dr Davenport Spry.
+Autumn is represented as a classic Victorian hero: honourable, perceptive and brave but out of his depth in a new age of ruthless exploitation personified by the bullish, cynical government official Dr. Davenport Spry.

 After following the investigation across England and Scotland the pair, now accompanied by the drunk from London, discover that a single Martian has survived the bacteria by turning its own war machine into a hermetic chamber.
 In return for its life - and human blood to sustain it, the alien dubbed "Humpty", has been assisting British scientists in mastering advanced Martian technical skills.

 In the finale Spry reveals that Britain, having come to dominate Earth using its newly acquired technology, now intends to invade Mars.
 In an ensuing fight Currie is killed, and Autumn loses an arm.
 Spry kills the captive Martian which has now served its purpose, and contemptuously dismisses Autumn as a "dusty relic".
-Later, a crippled and alcoholic Autumn witnesses the departure of Britain's Stella Expeditionary Force to Mars, amid general scenes of patriotic fervor.
+Later, a crippled and alcoholic Autumn witnesses the departure of Britain's Stellar Expeditionary Force to Mars, amid general scenes of patriotic fervor.